konsulting/porter/README.md

  - `porter sites:php {site?}` - Choose the PHP version for site
  - `porter sites:nginx-config {site?}` - Choose NGiNX config template for a site, ships with default (/public such as Laravel) and project_root

-Site NGINX config files are created programmatically using the templates in `resources/views/nginx`.
+Site NGiNX config files are created programmatically using the templates in `resources/views/nginx`.
 The config files are stored in `storage/config/nginx/conf.d`.

+NGiNX logs are stored in `storage/logs/nginx`

 ### PHP